SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 The Automation Editor **will not allow you to:**

-- access the regular settings menu
-- access the sound editor
 - access the sample browser
 - use regular grid shortcuts (except for shift + param)
 - edit MPE parameter values